 Specifies the type of data that this ICON instance processes and stores in IDB.

-- Configured in: ICON Application, [callconcentrator] Section; DAP Application, [callconcentrator] Section
+- Configured in: ICON Application, [callconcentrator] Section; DAP Application, [callconcentrator] Section (for details relevant to setting the role option in the DAP Application, scroll to the end of this page)

 All types of ICON data go through the same DAP in the following cases: